AcademySoftwareFoundation/Imath/docs/SymbolVisibility.rst

   SPDX-License-Identifier: BSD-3-Clause
   Copyright Contributors to the OpenEXR Project.

-.. _Symbol Visibility in OpenEXR:
+.. _Symbol Visibility in Imath/OpenEXR:

 Symbol Visibility in Imath/OpenEXR
 ##################################